Mar 11, 2021

 3) Head Up To The Attic

-After a cold winter, it’s important to check the attic to make sure no leaks have developed.
+After a cold winter, it’s important to check the attic to ensure no leaks have developed.
 You will also want to make sure no mice, insects or other critters have nested over the winter.
-Check to make sure the insulation is intact, and look for signs of mold and water damage.
+Check to make sure the insulation is intact, and look for signs of mould and water damage.

 4) Inspect The Basement

 We all know that the basement is prone to issues, especially after the seasons change.
 Check for cracks in the cement walls and look for signs of leaks.
-While you are down there, it’s also a good idea to check your sump pump, check the washing machine hoses, inspect the basement windows for mold and leaks, and look for signs of pests.
+While you are down there, it’s also a good idea to check your sump pump, washing machine hoses, inspect the basement windows for mould and leaks, and look for signs of pests.

 5) Look For Leaks And Signs Of Mold

-Building on the previous point, looking for leaks and mold is important in all areas of your home.
+Building on the previous point, looking for leaks and mould is important in all areas of your home.
 Take the time to inspect all windows, doors, bathrooms, and other areas where water damage could occur.
-Address mold issues immediately.
-If you have a large amount of mold, contact a mold remediation company to dispose of the mold properly.
+Address these issues immediately.
+If you have a large amount of it, contact a remediation company to dispose of it properly.

 6) Check The Smoke Alarms